dusk-network/docs-public/src/content/docs/getting-started/node-setup/node-requirements.md

 The node is designed to be efficient and decentralized, able to run on consumer hardware.

-A Dusk node can take many different roles, from being a Provisioner and participating in consensus, to proving transactions, to being a historical data node.
+A Dusk node can take many different roles, from being a provisioner and participating in consensus, to proving transactions, to being a historical data node.

 # DUSK Requirement